ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 .. _theory-and-implementation-8:

 Theory and implementation

 -------------------------
+The Elastic Incoherent Structure Factor (EISF) rovides insights into the static arrangement of particles or atoms within a material when they are not moving together in a coordinated manner.
+EISF is often employed in neutron scattering experiments to investigate particle distributions, even in the absence of dynamic motion.

 The Elastic Incoherent Structure Factor (*EISF*) is defined as the limit of the incoherent intermediate scattering function for infinite time,